 The last few days have been quite turbulent and also a bit crazy.
 But they were also one: strengthening.
 I did not expect so much news, encouragement and good encouragement - on the contrary, I had great respect for this step.
 You have been so tolerant, understanding and interested, that was just beautiful.
 I know that many have sent me thanks, but for me it is a great thank you.
 For the support, the support, the encouragement and your activism, on a small and a large scale.
 We are many and we want to be more ❤️ ⠀⠀⠀⠀⠀⠀⠀⠀⠀ English: The last few days have been quite turbulent and so a bit crazy.
 But they were one thing: empowering.
 I did not expect so much encouragement and positive reactions - on the contrary, I had so much respect for becoming politically more engaged.
 You have been so tolerant, understanding and interested, that was just beautiful.
 I know that you have many thanks, but it is time to return the gratitude.
 I thank you deeply for the support, the encouragement and your activism, be it small or large scale.
 We are many and we want to be more ❤️ ⠀⠀⠀⠀⠀⠀⠀⠀⠀ Photo @jennandthecamera

 Daria's secret in terms of zero waste: When washing use a so-called Guppyfriend washing bag, which prevents the microplastic particles from entering the wastewater.
 And do not use a plastic shaver for shaving, but one made of metal, a so-called razor.

-Another German Community forms that Zero Waste Germany, Here you can learn everything about zero waste, get suggestions and ideas and you can talk with like-minded people.
+Another German community is the Zero Waste Germany, Here you can learn everything about zero waste, get suggestions and ideas and you can talk with like-minded people.
 Alternatives are presented and the latest Zero Waste products are presented.
 The nice thing is that you can not only exchange ideas with the two founders Hannah and Inga, but with many like-minded people from the community.